Skip to content

 There are two ways for your academic suspension to end: you can sit out two full academic semesters (summer does count), or you can request an academic appeal for a chance to be reinstated.

-The appeal process is outlined in the academic suspension letter that you receive through US mail.
-Appeals take place in January for the spring semester, May for the summer semester, June for the fall semester (for students who were suspended after spring), and August for the fall semester (for students who were suspended after summer).
-Students can choose to do an in-person, virtual, or written appeal; you are strongly encouraged to appeal in-person or virtually rather than in writing.
-This gives you a better chance to share your story and explain circumstances that caused your academic hardships.
+The appeal process is outlined in the academic suspension letter that you receive through SMSU email.
+Appeals take place in January for the spring semester, May for the summer semester, June for the fall semester (for students suspended after spring), and August for the fall semester (for students suspended after summer).
+Students can choose to submit an in-person, virtual, or written appeal; you are strongly encouraged to appeal in person or virtually rather than in writing.
+This gives you a better chance to share your story and explain the circumstances that caused your academic hardships.
 You will complete an academic appeals questionnaire that will be reviewed by the appeals committee prior to your meeting with the appeals committee; if you are doing a written appeal, this is the only document you will need to submit.
 The appeals committee will deliberate and vote to determine if you are reinstated.
-It is common for the appeals committee to make recommendations such as a credit limit for the next semester, courses to take to improve your completion rate and GPA, or resources on campus to utilize.
+It is common for the appeals committee to make recommendations, such as a credit limit for the next semester, courses to take to improve your completion rate and GPA, or campus resources to use.
 If you are appealing in person or virtually, you will get the results of your appeal that day.
-If you are doing a written appeal, your results will be sent through US mail or you may elect to receive them via SMSU email.
+If you are submitting a written appeal, your results will be sent via U.S. mail, or you may elect to receive them via SMSU email.

-You can get off of academic probation two ways: by surpassing the cumulative SAP requirements and going back into good academic standing, or by failing to meet the semester probation standards and being placed back on academic suspension.
-Students will continue on academic probation as long as they are meeting the semester probation standards but have not achieved the semester SAP standards.
+You can get off academic probation in two ways: by surpassing the cumulative SAP requirements and returning to good academic standing, or by failing to meet the semester probation standards and being placed back on academic suspension.
+Students will remain on academic probation as long as they meet the semester probation standards but have not achieved the semester SAP standards.

-Beginning fall 2021, developmental courses will still be used in SAP GPA calculations, but will no longer be used in SAP completion rate calculations.
+Beginning in fall 2021, developmental courses will still be used in SAP GPA calculations but will no longer be used in SAP completion rate calculations.